dalenewman/Cfg-NET/README.md

 Play with the apples and bananas on [.NET Fiddle](https://dotnetfiddle.net/slRAf3).

-Validation and Modification
+Customization
 ---------------------------

-The `Cfg` attribute's optional properties offer *configurable* validation.
-If it's not enough, you have 4 ways to extend:
+The `Cfg` attribute's optional properties offer simple validation.
+If it's not enough, you have ways to extend:

 1. Overriding `PreValidate()`
 1. Overriding `Validate()`
 1. Overriding `PostValidate()`
-1. Injecting customizer(s) into a model's contructor

 ### PreValidate()